-These carrot cake breakfast cookies are a handheld version of a warm bowl of oatmeal, with the flavour of carrot cake, and a deliciously healthy way to start the day!
+These carrot cake breakfast cookies are a handheld version of a warm bowl of oatmeal, with the flavor of carrot cake, and a deliciously healthy way to start the day.

 When it comes to determining if a food item or a recipe is good for you, it simply comes down to the sum of its parts.
 For instance, if a recipe calls for 1 cup of butter, at first glance that might seem like a lot of butter, but if it makes 24 servings, you’re actually only eating 2 teaspoons of butter per serving, which is a completely reasonable amount.